bigeasy/wafer/index.md

 The tool I'm using will pattern match quickly using string match patterns.
 From there you can parse JSON to get more details.
-However if you have to parse JSON to extract feilds to search across the entire corpus, well, that's slow.
+However if you have to parse JSON to extract fields to search across the entire corpus, well, that's slow.

 This is why Wafer is designed to have some fields flat and some fields bundled up.
 (What I can probably do is work up some AWK + `jq` queries to how how they